daisykim/daisykim.github.io/index.md

 # Get Started

-* Type a sample code
+* Type following code in editor window.

+> To open editor window, click the screen and press 'C' key.
+>
+> Or, open command box and type '/code'.

 ```javascript
 // 3D donut